All Episodes

 Yeah.

-Wherever country they're from.
+Those are innocent, wherever country they're from.

 They're innocent.

-So I went after them.
+I went after that.

-You know, I bet Tulsi Gabbard has been red pilled recently.
+You know, I bet Tulsi Gabbard has been red-pilled recently.

 I know.